Security24/03/2026· 2 min read

 • Scams asking for money for emergency supplies

 Solution: VPNs with built-in ad and malware blocking protect against phishing.
-Surfshark includes this by default.
+Surfshark and NordVPN both include this.

 Which VPN to Choose During a Crisis?